alfin3/lisp-review/README.md

 # lisp review
-these reviews are helpful before diving into other lisp repos as they cover key concepts
+the provided review examples could be helpful before diving into other lisp repos

 review1: tail recursion, mutual recursion, lists and pointers